-In countries where we operate, the Group does not employ anyone younger than the legally prescribed minimum work age or, in cases where there is no minimum age, anyone younger than 15 years old.
+In countries where we operate, the Group does not employ anyone younger than 15 years or, if higher, the legally prescribed minimum work age.
 We do not allow persons under the age of 18 to perform hazardous work (i.e., work that is mentally, physically, socially, or morally dangerous or harmful, including night shifts), any of the other worst forms of child labour, or work that interferes with mandatory schooling.